If you have a website, making it discoverable is of paramount importance. In this guide, we’ll show you how to add structured data to your site.

 While structured data is helpful for search engines in general, it can also impact the way your content is rendered inside search results.
 For instance, let’s search for “best brownie recipe” in Google and see what shows up:

-When you look at the screenshot above, you’ll notice that at the top of the list (before the main search results) there’s a carousel that shows various brownie recipe links with dedicated pictures, titles and descriptions.
-Where did this come from?
-The answer, unsurprisingly, is structured data.
+When you look at the image above, you’ll notice that at the top of the list (before the main search results), there’s a carousel that shows various brownie recipe links with dedicated pictures, titles, and descriptions.
+The carousel has been created by reading structured data from the websites in question.

 If we click on the first link, we’re taken to the recipe in question.
 Looking at the HTML of that page, we find a number of JSON-LD sections:

-If we grab the content of one JSON-LD section and paste it into the devtools console, it becomes much easier to read:
+If we grab the contents of one JSON-LD section and paste it into the dev tools console, it becomes much easier to read:

 If we look at the @type